rishn/HW_2024_Test/README.md

 # Hitwicket Doofus Adventure Game

 A platformer-game project on Unity where the player has to move to the next safest platform before it disappears.
+This game was developed as part of the Hitwicket Hiring Challenge.

 ## Features
 - Score to keep track of how many platforms have been traversed